taonado/taonado-cash/README.md

 taonado deposit --amount 1 --secret <your_secret_phrase> --wallet_name <coldkey_address>
 ```

 ### 🚨 Important: You must keep this secret phrase secure.
-There is no way to widthraw funds without it.
+There is no way to withdraw funds without it.

 2. Withdraw TAO:
 ```bash